 Getting More for Your Money

 Preparing meals and eating at home saves money and gives you the opportunity to enjoy meals with your family.
 But if you’re busy, how do you do this?
 Plan ahead!
-By planning ahead, you’ll save time and be less likely to resort to pre-prepared or take-out food that costs more.
+By planning ahead, you’ll save time and be less likely to resort to take-out food that costs more.

 Start with this …